graintm/EE282--Homework-4/README.md

 dev.off()
 ```

+### Comments on "Summarize partitions of a genome assembly"

+Good job.
+It would have made your life easier to use the ```faSize``` utility in the ```jje/kent``` module to summarize the files.
+Your clever use of Unix got you the answers, but introduced a systematic error.
+Since you wrote all sequences on different lines, you counted each newline once.
+Consequenbtly, the correct answer is the total number of nucleotides you reported minus the number of sequences you reported.
+Otherwise, you were spot on.

 ### Part two (genome assembly)
 The file "**parttwo.sh**" contains the script for the second part of the assignment.